 Our team also conducted a comprehensive analysis of the Duke Clinic, a facility comprising multiple buildings connected to a large parking structure.
 The subsequent implementation of wayfinding elements, as informed by the analysis, includes a broad range of modifications and improvements to the interior environment.
 An added benefit of the aforementioned landmark graphics is they help distinguish public spaces from staff areas.

-fd2s also conducted a brief on-site study of the user experience associated with the institution’s Patient Rapid Transit system, which is a two-track underground rail line that transports patients, visitors, and staff between the hospital, clinics, and parking facilities.
-After observing users, experiencing the system firsthand, and interviewing Medical Center staff, fd2s made a series of concrete recommendations regarding potential improvements in the areas of facilities, operations, and user education.
+Additionally, fd2s conducted a fast-tracked, on-site study of the user experience associated with the Medical Center’s PRT system, which is a two-track, underground rail line that transports patients, visitors, and staff between the hospitals, clinics, and parking facilities.
+Upon observing various users engaging the PRT, experiencing the system firsthand, and interviewing Medical Center staff, our team recommended potential areas of improvement for facilities, operations, and user education.